 The reconstruction of a breast using flaps is a complicated matter.
-BRAVA+AFT can make it easier.
+EVE+AFT can make it easier.

 We have evolved the traditional, surgically intensive, reconstructive techniques of flap transfer to a minimally invasive, regenerative tissue engineering procedure.
 A giant twenty-first-century leap into better care for patients with breast problems.The great joy of autologous fat transfer (AFT) is that these major problems are totally avoided.
 We’ve seen very few complications.
 The only notable complication is the need for occasionally grafting more fat (always as an outpatient procedure and sometimes even under local anesthesia).

 Failed Flap Reconstruction with Fat Grafting Case Example